MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 This error indicates that you haven't migrated your labels from Azure Information Protection to the unified labeling experience.
 Follow [How to migrate Azure Information Protection labels to unified sensitivity labels](/azure/information-protection/configure-policy-migrate-labels) to migrate the labels, then create a Label Policy in Office 365 Security and compliance portal.

-### Error: "NoPolicyException: Label policy did not contain data"
+### Error: "NoPolicyException: Label policy didn't contain data"

 **Question**: Why do I get the following error when trying to read a label or list labels via MIP SDK?

-> NoPolicyException: Label policy did not contain data, CorrelationId=GUID, CorrelationId.Description=PolicyProfile, NoPolicyError.Category=SyncFile, NoPolicyError.Category=SyncFile
+> NoPolicyException: Label policy didn't contain data, CorrelationId=GUID, CorrelationId.Description=PolicyProfile, NoPolicyError.Category=SyncFile, NoPolicyError.Category=SyncFile

-This error indicates that a label policy has not been published in the Microsoft Purview compliance portal.
+This error indicates that a label policy hasn't been published in the Microsoft Purview compliance portal.
 Follow [Create and configure sensitivity labels and their policies](/microsoft-365/compliance/create-sensitivity-labels) to configure the labeling policy.

 ### Error: "System.ComponentModel.Win32Exception: LoadLibrary failed"